katherineyuneman/phase-1-project-weathercloset/README.md

 ## JSON Server details
 - All clothing items are posted to a db.json server that contains an array of clothing item objects

+## Future Enhancements
+- Ability to remove items from your closet
+- Upload your own photo to the closet
+- Drop down menu items for adding to the closet
+- More nuanced weather and temperature logic for randomization of clothing
+- Robust weather code table with icons to match
+- Ability to filter through closet items

 ## Resources
 The following articles were used to help assist rounding of the latitude/longitude needed to input into the weather API and how to randomize an array of objects.